survivejs/webpack-book/manuscript/packages/02_authoring.md

 The release candidates (RC) are close to an actual release and don't introduce any new functionality.
 They are all about refining the release till it's suitable for general consumption.

-The workflow in this case goes like this:
+The workflow has two steps:

 1. `npm version 0.5.0-alpha1` - Update *package.json* as discussed earlier.
 2. `npm publish --tag alpha` - Publish the package under *alpha* tag.